Anku5hk/Programmers_guide_to_Python/book.md

 my_queue.pop(0) # remove at front
 ```
 ### Extras
 * 'in' operator in python: Check if something is present inside some data structure.
 When checking with dictionaries keys are checked, rest data structures have similar working.
+The 'in' operator is also supported on 'str' data type.
 ```Python
 my_list = [23,43,21,45,27,68]
 if 20 in my_list: # similar to "if some_var in my_list:" where "some_var = 20"